computationalAstroUAM/desiunit_hod_mocks/README.md

 # Constructing eBOSS and DESI mock catalogues from the UNIT simulation

+The code is based on [Avila+2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.499.5486A/abstract).
+Please cite this paper if you use the code.

 This repository contains code relevant for the construction of eBOSS and DESI mock catalogues using the UNIT simulation.

 * **hmf**: Contains code to generate the halo mass function from the OuterRim simulation. [to be adapted to UNIT]